Gopesh2210/Gopesh/README.md

 </p>

 - I am a passionate problem solver and love to deal with real world problems through codes.
+- Currently I am working with TATA resolving technical problems through applications for clients all across the globe.
 - Beyond this I am a hobby travel vlogger running a youtube channel about my adventures.

 ## Primary tech stack